DMD1070/DMD1070.github.io/_posts/2014-01-21-hello-world.md

 - lesson
 ---

 Welcome to DMD1070, Foundations of Web Design.
 This course is designed to guide you through the process of planning, designing, and implementing your first website.
-In this lesson we'll gain our bearings by understanding the history of the web and how the web works.
+In this lesson we'll gain our bearings by understanding a bit about the history of the web and how the web works.

 <!--more-->